SpellholdStudios/Red_Dragon_Summoning_Spell/README.md

 ##### Version 2.2.0 (July 25, 2023)

-- Applied OlvynChuru's Class Spell Tool to the Red Dragon Summoning spell.
-Most users won't of this spell won't experience any changes, but Olvyn's Class Spell Tool provides greater compatibility with some ther mods such as subtledoctor's 5e Spellcasting.
+- Applied OlvynChuru's Class Spell Tool to the Red Dragon Summoning spell - a level 9 arcane Conjuration.
+Most users won't of this spell won't experience any changes, but Olvyn's Class Spell Tool provides greater compatibility with some other Enhanced Edition mods such as subtledoctor's 5e Spellcasting.
+Only Mages can learn it and cast it from their repertoires - just like in previous versions.

 ##